netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

 {::include-fold ./examples/PEP-acl.xml}
 ~~~~

-The following shows an example of the same policy but a destination IPv6 prefix.
+The following shows an example of the same policy but with a destination IPv6 prefix.

 ~~~~
 {::include-fold ./examples/PEP-acl-ipv6.xml}